Using an Orbit Camera for 3D Scene Navigation

 By default, every scene contains a camera.
 You can add a new camera at any time to replace the default one.
 The most commonly used camera type is “orbit camera”, which behaves like a satellite that orbits the Earth.
 It can rotate horizontally or vertically around the target, or move closer to/away from the target.

-- Distance: the initial distance between the camera and the target point (the center of the world).
-Setting a larger distance will allow the camera to capture more objects, but with less detail.
+- Distance: the initial distance between the camera and the target point (the center of the world by default).
+Setting a larger distance will allow the camera to show more objects but with less detail.
 After the camera is created, you can zoom in/out the camera to change the distance, or shift the target point to a different position.

 - V-angle: the initial vertical view angle of the camera, between 0 degrees and 180 degrees.
 A value of 0 will place the camera directly above the target.
 Here are some commonly used vertical view angles:

 - H-angle: the initial horizontal view angle of the camera, between 0 degrees and 360 degrees.
-For example, when the h-angle is 0 degrees, the camera will be looking in the forward direction (into the computer screen).
+For example, when the h-angle is 0 degrees, the camera will be looking in the forward direction along the Y-axis (into the computer screen).

-- Panning Speed ratio: how fast can you manually shift the target point of the camera.
+- Moving Speed ratio: how fast can you manually shift the target point of the camera.
 100 means 100% of the default speed.
 See below for how to shift the target.

 Program: In this program, we load the castle scene, and after waiting 2 seconds, switch to a new orbit camera that is much further away from the world center.